FiskDk/simple-ip-grabber/README.md

 Like this : `https://fiskdk.github.io/simple-ip-grabber/#f598576fdfb78b7f0b205399d9f8a8b7?google.com`

+You can also add a RefID so you it's easier to keep track of your outputs.

+To add a RefID, simply append `!` and a custom string of your choice.
+Example : `!apple`

+If you use a ReFID your complete URL should look like this : `https://fiskdk.github.io/simple-ip-grabber/#f598576fdfb78b7f0b205399d9f8a8b7?google.com!apples`

 Now what you could do, and properly should do, is use some kind of URL shortener to hide the URL

 ### ~Jayy <3